beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

-In addition to the :ref:`proposal-enhanced-user-groups` and :ref:`proposal-system-pools` proposals, this feature depends on :ref:`proposal-event-driven-scheduling`, which will be implemented incrementally over the course of the 1.0, 1.1 and 1.2 releases.
+In addition to the :ref:`proposal-enhanced-user-groups` and :ref:`proposal-system-pools` proposals, this feature depends on :ref:`proposal-event-driven-scheduling`, which will be implemented incrementally over the course of the remaining 0.x releases.

-Beaker 1.3 (tentative)
+Beaker 1.1 (tentative)
 ----------------------

-The tentative focus of Beaker 1.3 is :ref:`proposal-implicit-system-pools`.
+The tentative focus of Beaker 1.1 is :ref:`proposal-implicit-system-pools`.

 The key element of this proposal is the creation of implicit system pools, associated with particular user groups.
 This is intended to streamline a number of anticipated use cases for the system pools infrastructure.

-Beaker 1.4 (tentative)
+Beaker 1.2 (tentative)
 ----------------------

 Currently, clean isolation of sensitive systems, tasks and job details